Helpful At Home Resources

 In response to COVID-19 and library closures, the NJ State Library has partnered with BiblioBoard to launch a free e-book library of 172 graphic novels and comics available for children and teens in New Jersey.
 This collection uses geolocation to provide access to any youth physically located in the state of New Jersey.
 The library includes a limited collection of e-books from leading children’s comics and graphic novel publishers.

 JK Rowling presents her newest work: The Ickabog!
-The Ickabog will be published for free on this website, in instalments, a chapter (or two, or three), at a time.
+The Ickabog will be published for free on this website, in installments, a chapter (or two, or three), at a time.
 It isn’t Harry Potter and it doesn’t include magic.
 This is an entirely different story that JK Rowling wrote for her children years ago and has decided to share with the public!

 Liberty Science Center has an "in the house" section of their website with ideas for trying at-home experiments, animal live cams, and inspirational links!